- Penn State

 The newest addition to our list comes courtesy of the the Class of 2013.
 Their gift of the “We Are” statue is located at the intersection of Curtin Road and University Drive.
 The sculpture was modeled and completed by Penn State alumnus Jonathan Cramer and uses mirrors to capture the philosophy behind that ubuquitius statement “We Are”.

 Cherished Rec Hall is one of the oldest building on campus with construction occurring between 1927 and 1928.
 Athletic event competitions starting in 1929 have been ongoing to present day.
+The energy of a Penn State Wrestling match or a volleyball game can be hard to capture in a photo, but it is worth a try.

 Penn State has quite a reputation the world over.
 But there are few things that Penn State is known for more than their ice cream!
 In fact, Penn State is responsible for teaching world famous ice cream makers Ben & Jerry their trade!
 The new Berkey Creamery offers a lovely venue for your photoshoot – nothing beats sitting out on the patio on a nice sunny day eating a scoop or two of their signature flavors, and snapping a shot while there.
 The facility, located along Curtin Road, has a metered parking lot for added convenience.